Clarence Chant: Career

-During his career he joined five expeditions to observe solar eclipses, including the 1922 expedition that tested Einstein's theory that light could be deflected by a massive body.
-He performed early investigations into X-ray photography.
-In 1928 he published the book Our Wonderful Universe.
+During his career, Chant joined five expeditions to observe solar eclipses.
+This included leading the Canadian contingent on a 1922 expedition that tested Einstein's theory that light could be deflected by a massive body, the General Theory of Relativity.
+The group included Chant, Jean Chant, Chant's daughter Elizabeth Chant and Reynold K. Young, of the Dominion Astrophysical Observatory.